ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/vendor-contributions/index.md

 *   Provide good integration test coverage to against AMP’s production and canary releases.
 *   Fulfill a purpose that does not exist.

-There are 3 vendor contribution levels.
+There are 3 third party contribution levels.
 Levels are dependent on the amount of added logic:

 * Component logic: Code that dictates the core features and functionality of the AMP component.
-* Vendor logic: Code that is specific to the vendors.
-This logic enables the component to leverage the vendors service.
+* Third party logic: Code that is specific to the third party.
+This logic enables the component to leverage the third party service.

-The more logic added to the AMP repository, especially vendor specific logic, increases the contribution level.
-A high contribution level requires more commitment from the vendor.
+The more logic added to the AMP repository, especially third party specific logic, increases the contribution level.
+A high contribution level requires more commitment from the third party.

-Level 1 and level 2 contributions share components between vendors.
+Level 1 and level 2 contributions share components between third parties.
 If there is a component fulfills a purpose similar to your business, consider reusing that component.
 This requires much less effort and is more long-term maintainable.

 After deciding what level of contribution meets your use case, open a [GitHub issue](https://github.com/ampproject/amphtml/issues/new) to start.

 ## Level 1 contribution

 Level 1 contributions leverage the feature logic of existing components.
-They load vendor specific logic as custom JavaScript in a cross origin iframe.
+They load third party specific logic as custom JavaScript in a cross origin iframe.
 For example, many ad networks provide ads through the [`amp-ad`](../../../components/reference/amp-ad.md) component, but control how the rendering of ads through their own logic.

-Vendors add configurations or features to existing extensions, using provided APIs, to implement their functionalities.
+Third parties add configurations or features to existing extensions, using provided APIs, to implement their functionalities.
 If such a component does not exist they may propose a new one.

-The only vendor specific logic checked into the AMP repository is a vendor configuration.
-Adding a new vendor to an existing level 1 contribution typically does not need a design review.
-Vendors can follow the integration documentation of the component, such as [Integrating ad networks into AMP](https://github.com/ampproject/amphtml/blob/master/ads/README.md).
+The only third party specific logic checked into the AMP repository is a third party configuration.
+Adding a new third party to an existing level 1 contribution typically does not need a design review.
+Third parties can follow the integration documentation of the component, such as [Integrating ad networks into AMP](https://github.com/ampproject/amphtml/blob/master/ads/README.md).

-### Vendor expectations
+### Expectations for third parties

 *   Maintain and serve vendor’s custom JavaScript independently.
 *   Provide tests for their configuration and respond to issues.